Multi-Page Apps using Dash/PythonAnywhere Apr 2020

 Notice the optional plot.

-The concept proof here is:
+The proof of concept here is that:

-First, that I can build new apps, and seamlessly link them into what I have already.
+1. I can build new apps, and seamlessly link them into what I have already.

-Lc_over_rmin_smallQ = Lc_over_rmin <= Lc_over_criteria
+3. Lc_over_rmin_smallQ = Lc_over_rmin <= Lc_over_criteria

 x0 = sh.Y - sh.TF / 2